DataDog/documentation/content/en/dashboards/ddsql_editor/getting_started.md

 ## Overview

-You can write a query on [DDSQL][1] in natural language or in SQL (see the [DDSQL reference documentation][2] for supported SQL expressions and usage details).
+You can write a query in [DDSQL Editor][1] in natural language or in SQL (see the [DDSQL reference documentation][2] for supported SQL expressions and usage details).
 Example queries are also provided throughout the UI.

 {{< img src="dashboards/ddsql/query-ui-overview.png" alt="A list of available tables" style="width:100%;" >}}